Poems

 And now I have gathered six or seven deep red,

-half-opened cups of petals between my hands,
+half-opened cups of petals between my

 and now I have put my face against them